 Known for his humorous and eccentric style, Erik Alfred Leslie Satie was a French musician from the same generation as Debussy.

-He was born in Honfleur, a small fishing port in Normandy France on May 17, 1866, and began his musical education under a local church organ player at age six.
+He was born in Honfleur, a small fishing port in Normandy France in 1866, and began his musical education under a local church organ player at age six.
+He soon

 His 84 musical works greatly influenced 20th-century French composers and the school of Neoclassicism.

-Joseph-Maurice Ravel was born in Ciboure, near Biarritz in southwest France on March 7, 1875.
+Next up we have Joseph-Maurice Ravel who was born in Ciboure, near Biarritz in southwest France in 1875.

 He grew up in a family that loved music with his mother’s basque heritage influencing his music greatly.